Mincka/DMArchiver/README.md

 [2016-09-07 10:38:10] <Steve> You guys are ridiculous!
 [Face with tears of joy]
 ```

+Emoji are currently kept with their description to prevent encoding issues.

 This tool is also able to **download all the uploaded images** in their original resolution and, as a bonus, also retrieve the **GIFs** you used in your conversation as MP4 files (the format used by Twitter to optimized them and save space).

+You may have found suggestions to use the Twitter's archive feature to do the same but Direct Messages are not included in the generated archive.

-This tool does not leverage the Twitter API because of its very restrictive limitations in regard of the handling of the Direct Messages.
+The script does not leverage the Twitter API because of its very restrictive limitations in regard of the handling of the Direct Messages.
 Actually, it is currently possible to retrieve only the latest 200 messages of a private conversation.

-Because it is still possible to retrieve the older messages from a Direct Conversation by scrolling up, this script only simulates this behavior to retrieve automatically the messages.
+Because it is still possible to retrieve older messages from a Conversation by scrolling up, this script only simulates this behavior to automatically get the messages.

+**Disclaimer:**
+Using this tool will only behave like you using the Twitter web site with your browser, so there is nothing illegal to use it to retrieve your own data.
+However, depending on your conversations' length, it may trigger a lot of requests to the site that could be suspicious for Twitter.
+No one are reported issues upon now but use it at your own risk.

 ## Installation & Quick start
 ### Ubuntu